suchipi/require-browser/README.md

 ```
 $ require-browser --help
 Options:
   --help       Show help                                               [boolean]
   --version    Show version number                                     [boolean]
   --fs-port    Port to run the fs-remote server on
                                              [number] [required] [default: 3001]
-  --http-port         Port to host the require-browser.js file from
+  --http-port  Port to host files over http from
                                              [number] [required] [default: 3002]
-  --require-root-dir  Directory for the global require function to resolve
+  --root-dir   Directory where index.html can be found and the global require
+               function will resolve relative to
-                      relative to             [string] [required] [default: "."]
+                                              [string] [required] [default: "."]
 ```

 ## License